Serving Individuals and Businesses Throughout Tennessee

 Real estate transactions are inherently complex, and you must take proactive steps to protect your interests.
 You should not attempt to work through these matters without qualified legal representation.

-Our Chattanooga real estate lawyers have 70 years of combined business experience and regularly assist individuals and businesses with all types of residential and commercial transactions.
+Our Chattanooga real estate attorney have 70 years of combined business experience and regularly assist individuals and businesses with all types of residential and commercial transactions.
 In addition to facilitating construction projects throughout the United States, we have participated in transactions as a real estate agent, broker, property manager, investor, business owner, and more.
 No matter the nature of your real estate issue, our team at Kuebler Sanders Law is confident that we have been there and done that.

 If you have retained a real estate agent, you must understand that, under the law, they cannot draft legal agreements or give you legal advice.
 Only a lawyer can provide the accessible legal guidance you need to achieve your objectives and address any legal obstacles that may arise throughout the closing process.
 Our team at Kuebler Sanders Law represents both buyers and sellers and is prepared to work alongside your real estate agent or broker.